wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 messaging application mainly focusing on smart phone, and is terrible to use on desktop computers.
 I felt very strange because OSPP stood for 'Open Source Promotion Plan'.
 It was supposed to promote free open-source software.
 Why do they invite me to use a proprietary application?

 But I joined the WeChat group anyway to see what would follow.
 That was a group with 'community collaboration' in its title, and its members included 400+ representatives from different communities.
+People were asking questions and pointing out issues about the event, while the organisers replied.

 After a few days, the organiser published a template pack for communities to make their promotional 'posters', and here is a sample: